Appi Ski Resort

 Pros

-• Appi is a very good destination ski resort with decent services and facilities and some good lift infrastructure (by Japan standards).
+• Appi is a good destination ski resort with decent services and facilities, and a good range of restaurants and food.

 • The quality of the Appi snow tends to be very good to excellent and some of the deep powder skiing may make you a very appi chappy!